EXL/DigestService/ReadMe.md

 ![Digest Service Telegram bot](image/digest_service_telegram_bot.png)

-The main technologies, libraries and frameworks on which Digest Service is running.
+The main technologies, libraries and frameworks on which Digest Service is running:

 1. [Java/JVM](https://www.oracle.com/java/) language and platform by Oracle Corporation.